Mesh generation with the Mapbox Maps SDK for Unity, Part 3: style buildings

 CityBlueBuildingStackin the order that you created above.

 If you've completed part 2 of this series, the above should look familiar.
-You're creating a second MergedModifierStack that mimics all of the characteristics of the one you created in the last tutorial.
-In a future step, you'll add the MergedModifierStack you just created to your layer visualizer in order to apply a distinct style to the schools in your scene.
+You're creating a second MergedModifierStack that mimics all the characteristics of the one you created in the last tutorial.
+In a future step, you'll add the MergedModifierStack you created to your layer visualizer to apply a distinct style to the schools in your scene.

 In the CityBlueBuildingStack folder, create a